Archonz-crazy/DL_final_project/README.md

 * ! mv /content/flames/flamesvision/* /content
 * ! rm -r /content/flames
-* Similary for all other train and val folder manipulation can be done for both the dataset and merged in to single folder named classification.
+* Similarly for all other train and val folder manipulation can be done for both the dataset and merged in to single folder named classification.

-## Execution hierarcy
+## Execution hierarchy
 1. **model_pred_resnet50.py**
 This script is used for training a wildfire image classification model using the ResNet50 architecture.
 It includes steps for setting up the environment, downloading and preprocessing the dataset, data augmentation, model definition, training, and evaluation with confusion matrix visualization.
 It also contains functions for user input and prediction on new images.